 Step 3: Staining

-Brush on a coat of stain, and then wipe it off after a few seconds.
-Play with this until you find out how much to apply, but always wipe it off.
-You want a very thin layer to make sure that the burnt wood shines through.
+Apply the first coat of stain, and then wipe it off after a few seconds.
+Play with this until you discover color hue you want.
+A thin stain layer will allow the burnt wood to shine through.

 Step 4: Sanding

-You want to create a good contrast for your wood with colored areas that are darker, black areas, and natural wood areas.
-This part is not a science, it’s all about figuring out what you want by creating a work of art.
+The goal is to create a contrast for your wood with colored areas that are darker, black areas, and natural wood areas.
+It isn’t rocket science..
+Take your time and watch what you’re doing.